 Level 2: MPP

 The most probable point (MPP) methods are based on mapping of the original random variables into independent standard Normal variables and determining the most probable point using optimization [19].
 Reliability can be computed based on the location of the MPP by a variety of methods including first or second order reliability methods (FORM or SORM) or a higher-order method such as advanced mean-value with iterations (AMV+) or enhanced hybrid mean-value (HMV+) methods.
 The MV method constructs a mean-based response function and computes the MPP for the specified probability levels.
 As a first-order method, it provides a good approximation of the solution near the mean, but can deviate significantly toward the tails for non-linear problems.
 The MV method requires n + 1 trials, where n is the number of random variables.
 The advanced mean-value (AMV) method utilizes higher-order terms to achieve a better representation of the response and requires n+1+m trials, where m is the number of specified probability levels.
 The advanced mean-value with iterations (AMV+) method involves the implementation of AMV but also includes iterations on the MPP to ensure that convergence to a specified level is reached.
 AMV+ has been shown to be very accurate even for non-linear problems, though the number of trials varies with the problem [16, 20].
 The hybrid mean-value (HMV) method works well for convex or concave performance functions, however, it could fail to converge for highly nonlinear output performance functions.
 Enhanced HMV (HMV+) method offers improved numerical stability and efficiency for such highly nonlinear output performance functions [21].
 It is worth noting that while the MPP methods are approximate, they are accurate in comparisons with MC simulation results, while requiring a small fraction of the number of computations.
-However, the MPP results are verified using the MC simulation results.

 FORM/SORM, as two standard structural reliability methods, have been applied to nuclear structural integrity analysis more than other methods.
-They are analytical approximation in which the Hasofer and Lind (HL) reliability index (βHL) is interpreted as the minimum distance from the origin to the limit state surface in standardized normal space (u-space), gU(u)=0, tangent to the MPP; The most likely failure point (design point) is searched using an appropriate non-linear optimisation algorithm to calculate the MMP of failure.
+They are analytical approximations in which the Hasofer and Lind (HL) reliability index (βHL) is interpreted as the minimum distance from the origin to the limit state surface in standardized normal space (u-space), gU(u)=0, tangent to the MPP.
+The most likely failure point (design point) is searched using an appropriate non-linear optimisation algorithm to calculate the MMP of failure.
 Using FORM, the surface is approximated to a hyperplane, gL(u)=0, (a first order/linear approximation) whilst SORM employs a second order/quadratic approximation to a hyperparaboloid, gQ(u)=0.
 Figure 4 illustrates a schematic representation of the FORM/SORM in a two-dimensional standard normal space.
 The accuracy of FORM/SORM is generally dependent on three parameters, i.e., the curvature radius at the design point, the number of random variables and the first-order reliability index [22].
 A disadvantage of this method is that the random parameters must be continuous, and every limit state function must also be continuous.

 Figure 4.
 Basic principle of FORM/SORM.